EternityForest/KaithemAutomation/kaithem/src/docs/setup.md

 All required dependancies should already be included.
 Huge thanks to the developers of all the great libraries used!!!

 There's a few optional dependancies though.
 Auto time synchronization and MDNS depends on netifaces, and sound requires mplayer, madplay, or sox, with all but mplayer not recommended.
-Pavillion-based net sync requires libnacl.
 Sound mixing needs jackd2, python3-gstreamer1.0, and all the gstreamer plugins.

 git clone or download somewhere and run `python3 kaithem/kaithem.py`